Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 Not reporting crypto at all

-Income Tax department gets data from exchanges via SFT (Statement of Financial Transactions).
-Non‑disclosure leads to scrutiny and penalties.
+The Income Tax Department receives data from exchanges via SFT (Statement of Financial Transactions).
+Non‑disclosure can lead to scrutiny and penalties of 50‑200% of the tax due.

 Incorrect cost of acquisition

 You cannot deduct trading fees, internet costs, or electricity.
-Only the actual purchase price plus any explicit acquisition cost.
+Only the actual purchase price plus any explicit acquisition cost is allowed as a deduction.

 Ignoring TDS credits

 TDS deducted by exchanges appears in Form 26AS.
-If you don’t claim it, you effectively pay tax twice.
+If you don’t claim it, you effectively pay tax twice — once via TDS and again via self‑assessment.

 Treating crypto as business income

-Unless you are a professional trader with high volume, crypto is “capital gains”.
+Unless you are a professional trader with high volume and frequency, crypto is generally treated as capital gains.
 Misclassification can invite penalties.

 6. Crypto Tax for NRIs, Minors, and Gifts